Yes, I’m talking about gauge again! Today, I will walk you through crocheting a tension swatch and measuring it to find your gauge.

 This number gives you the stitch count part of your gauge.

-Turn your ruler at right angles and count how many rows there are in 10cm.
-Move the ruler to another part of the swatch and repeat the process like you did with the stitch count.
+Turn your ruler at right angles and, using the same method as the stitches, count how many rows there are in 10cm.
+Move the ruler to another part of the swatch and repeat the process.

 Now you have the second part of your gauge – your row count.